 Our law degree is significantly enhanced by expert research-informed and practitioner-led teaching to ensure you are academically supported.
 You'll also be part of a community which offers significant pastoral and careers support along the way in, thanks to our dedicated student support tutors, cohort tutors and programme leaders, student mentors and careers tutors.

-We offer a unique range of co-curricular activities including Mooting, Trial Advocacy, War of Words, Client interviewing, Independent Custody Visiting and Stop and Search Scrutiny Panel Membership which develop your skills and increase your confidence.
+We offer a unique range of co-curricular activities including Mooting, Trial Advocacy and Client interviewing.
+We also offer the opportunity to be involved in our law clinic or participate in a range of pro bono activities.
 You may also have the chance to participate in internal and external competitions.